Painful Memories

 It would be relatively ineffective to perform identical treatments and care plans for every patient or condition.
 Alleviating shoulder impingement symptoms will occur faster than resolving neurogenic claudication secondary to spinal stenosis.
 Set realistic short-term goals with each specific patient’s needs in mind.
 Often, it is better to under-promise and over-deliver.

-ChiroUp Tip: Every patient should leave your office with an understanding of how you will help solve their problem and how long it will take.
+ChiroUp Tip: Every patient should leave your office understanding how you will help solve their problem and how long it will take.
 Personalize your treatment plans from the ChiroUp report preferences tab.
 Not a Subscriber?
-Click Here to Get Started.
+Click here to Get Started.

-If you’re looking to amp up your patient compliance and satisfaction, I’d like to challenge you to take action now.
-Whether it’s making a conscious effort to apply the latest research in practice or supply your patients with take-home materials, your patients’ overall outcomes will be impacted.
+If you’re looking to increase patient compliance and satisfaction, I’d like to challenge you to take action now.
+Whether you make a conscious effort to apply the latest research in practice or supply your patients with take-home materials, your patients’ overall outcomes will be impacted.

 If you want to see how ChiroUp allows you to do all of these things in one easy-to-use system, we offer a free 14-day trial that includes access to all of our online resources, plus a training call for you and your staff so that you can be certain that ChiroUp is the right fit for you.